CrispinStichart/CrispinStichart.github.io/_posts/2022-03-09-on-reuse-and-waste.markdown

 The only good thing about this state of affairs is that it gives me something to feel smugly superior about.

+Update: I retired it around September of 2024, in favor of a metal water bottle.
+It now sits on my shelf as a memento of where I've been.

 [essentia]: https://essentiawater.com/
 [cnet]: https://www.cnet.com/videos/altec-lansing-inmotion-im600/